200413-java-spark/project-1-sutter/README.md

 # Project 1
-An ETL batch processor that extracts data from a CSV file, transforms the data using Apache Spark's Resilient Distributed Dataset (RDD), and loads the transformed data into a PostgreSQL database.
+This application is an ETL batch processor that extracts data from a file, transforms the data using Apache Spark's Resilient Distributed Dataset (RDD), and loads the transformed data into an SQL database.
+The input file is in CSV format and has 7,997 rows.
+Each row contains information on a U.S. government real estate lease.
+The batch process reduces the dataset to determine the total number of U.S. government leases for each U.S. state.
+The results of the batch process are stored in a PostgreSQL database.
+The application also includes REST services which provide the status of the batch process, a mechanism for triggering the batch process, and a view of the generated results of the batch process.

 ## Design
 ### Architecture
 ### Batch
 ### Services
--Apache Tomcat
-    -HttpServlet
-        -javax.servlet-api

 ## Build
 ### Java